mbaumer/us_hep_funding/docs/_states/IA.md

 # IA -- Sen. Joni Ernst (R) and  Sen. Charles Grassley (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  32  HEP grants, totalling  $7,160,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+32 HEP grants, totalling $7,160,000.00

                                                  Amount ($)
 Institution
 Iowa State University of Science and Technology     2529000